awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 Before you can create a role, you need the account ID of the Development AWS account\.
 The account ID is a unique identifier assigned to each AWS account\.

-**To obtain the Development AWS account ID**
+**To obtain the development AWS account ID**

 1. Sign in to the AWS Management Console as an administrator of the Development account, and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation bar at the upper right, choose your user name and then choose **My Security Credentials**\.
 The account number appears either under **Account identifiers** \(if you are the root user\) or under **Account details** \(if you are an IAM user\)\.
 For this scenario, we pretend the Development account ID is 111111111111\.
 However, you should use a valid account ID if you are reconstructing the scenario in your test environment\.

-**To create a role in the Production account that can be used by the Development account**
+**To create a role in the production account that can be used by the development account**

 1. Sign in to the AWS Management Console as an administrator of the Production account, and open the IAM console\.